Last modified:

 Steps

-Navigate to the ASSET LEVEL at which you want to import transactions and select the domain tab
+Navigate to the Asset level at which you want to import transactions and select the domain tab

 Cashflow.